gtembry/301-daily-journal/LJ-code-301.md

 ##### Learning journal code - day 10

 Today I learned more about functional programming. .map, .flatten, yeah.
 Also, SQL joins makes more sense.
 Just a bit.

+# Learning journal code - day 11

+Today I learned about single page apps and client-side routing.
+We explored client-side route-based functionality.
+The purpose is to create a more efficient and modular single page web application.
+YES, to all of this.